 || $3000 ($1500/credit)

 *SU College of Law students pay no additional tuition charge if they have not exceeded the credit limit for the semester.

 **The estimated program fee includes round-trip transportation from Syracuse to Switzerland, accommodations, some group meals, ground transportation, facility fees and all activities and services for which a separate fee is not charged.
-Visiting students will be responsible for making their own travel arrangements and will not be charged for the group flight.
 The final fee will be set once airfare and other expenses have been confirmed.
 College of Law students will be able to use financial aid awards to assist in covering the cost of this program.